 A unique and pioneering program that maximizes flexibility, with built-in time to pursue your research passions.

-Our research track residency programs go beyond the core requirements by helping you build experiences tailored to your own research interests.
+Our NIH R25 funded research track residency programs go beyond the core requirements by helping you build experiences tailored to your own research interests.
 This way, you can become a true specialist as a physician-scientist while you master clinical skills.
-Our cutting-edge program emphasizes flexibility, allowing for projects to grow and independent thinking to develop early on.
-You'll be nurtured by your mentor as well as a multidisciplinary advisory committee, with structured oversight on the grant submission process, furthering your chances of acceptance and higher funding levels.
+Our leading-edge programs emphasize flexibility, allowing for projects to grow and independent thinking to develop early on.
+You'll be nurtured by your mentor, as well as a multidisciplinary advisory committee, with structured oversight on the grant submission process, furthering your chances of acceptance and higher funding levels.

-Check out our video to hear from a recent alumn, a current resident, and program leadership.
-Our full brochure can be found here, and you can view the recording of our Sept.
-18 virtual meet and greet here.
-On Oct.
-26, we co-hosted a virtual networking event with the Perelman School of Medicine at the University of Pennsylvania; you can watch the recording here (password is ISMMS).
+Check out our video to hear from a recent alum, a current resident, and program leadership.
+View our full brochure and recording of our virtual meet and greet.
+We also co-hosted a virtual networking event with the Perelman School of Medicine at the University of Pennsylvania; you can watch the recording (password is ISMMS).

 You can also meet our current research track residents, see where our graduates are now, and check out the awards they've received.